 It is easy to buy the same product from multiple online locations with not much difference in price.
 That’s why today’s organizations’ value-add must be the services and support they provide.
-Next generation visual engagement technologies such as instant screen sharing, cobrowsing, and video engage the customer more by stimulating more of their senses, thus providing a better and more memorable service experience.
+Next generation visual engagement technologies such as instant screen sharing, cobrowsing, and one-way agent video engage the customer more by stimulating more of their senses, thus providing a better and more memorable service experience.

 How does visual engagement work?

 To explain how visual engagement works, let’s look at an all-too-common customer service scenario that maybe even you have experienced at one time or another.

 You are struggling to fill out a form on a website and decide to contact customer support for help.
 Instead of addressing the issue-at-hand, you waste precious time because the agent can’t determine exactly where you are on the site.
 The agent starts blindly asking you questions such as “What do you see?”, “Can you click on it?”, and “Now, what do you see?”
 Frustration escalates because you aren’t able to follow their instructions.
 Likewise, since the agent can’t manage to figure out what you see, it becomes more difficult and time-consuming to resolve your issue.

 If that agent had used visual customer engagement technology instead, the conversation would have gone much more smoothly.
 Sharing the visual experience, both parties would have been able to see the same browser view.

 The problem would have been solved much faster too because with just one click, the agent would have the ability to jump right into the customer’s world.
 The conversation could begin with a discussion of the issue, instead of trying to figure out where the customer is on the site.